 Her Master's thesis was recently published as a book, Taranatha's Commentary on the Heart Sutra (LTWA, 2017) with foreword by Prof. Matthew Kapstein.
-She has recently translated two major Jonang texts on the Kalacakra Preliminaries, The Chariot that Transports to the Four Kayas by Bamda Gelek Gyatso (LTWA, 2019, with foreword by Dr. Cyrus Stearns), and 'Meaningful to See: Guidance on the Profound Path of Vajra-Yogas' (Dakini Publications, 2020) by Jetsun Taranatha.
+She has recently translated two major Jonang texts on the Kalacakra Preliminaries, The Chariot that Transports to the Four Kayas by Bamda Gelek Gyatso (LTWA, 2019) with foreword by Dr. Cyrus Stearns, and 'Meaningful to See: Guidance on the Profound Path of Vajra-Yogas' (Dakini Publications, 2020) by Jetsun Taranatha.
 She also completed an independent translation project on the Innate Kalacakra, which was awarded the Khyentse Foundation's Ashoka Grant.
-In 2019, she founded (and is the director of) Dakini Translations and Publications (see www.dakinitranslations.com).
+In 2019, she founded (and is the director of) the first female-founded and led Dharma translations and research website, Dakini Translations and Publications (see http://dakinitranslations.com).

 MA Tibetan Buddhist Studies, University of Hamburg.
 Dissertation on 'Taranatha's Commentary on the Heart Sutra' received a First Class result.
 Supervisor: Prof. Dorji Wangchuk.